Frequently Asked Questions

 A: Yes.
 Add-ons include Career Center postings, Mobile App banner ads, and Refreshment Stops in the exhibit hall.
 These provide additional exposure and ways to engage attendees beyond your booth.
 Contact annualmeeting@sgim.org to explore other sponsorship ideas.

-A: Payment in full is due upon application approval, with online credit card payment preferred (checks also accepted).
-All payments must be received by Friday, March 6, 2026.
-To be featured in onsite signage and program materials, exhibitor applications must be submitted by February 27, 2026.
-Career Center postings and Mobile App ads will not launch until payment is received.
+Payment in full is required upon approval of the application, with online credit card payment preferred (checks also accepted).
+All payments must be received by Friday, April 13, 2026.
+Applications are required for all exhibitors and will be reviewed within one week of submission; approval is not guaranteed.
+Career Center postings and Mobile App banner ads will be created only after payment is received.

 Q: How can I apply to be an exhibitor at the SGIM Annual Meeting?